Dolpo: Geography

-Dolpo can be roughly divided into four valleys, each of which is represented since 1975 by a village development committee (VDC): Dho (Tarap Valley), Saldang (Nankhong Valley, the most populous), Tinje (Panzang Valley), and Chharka (Tsharka Valley).
+Dolpo can be roughly divided into four valleys, each of which is represented since 1975 by a village development committee (VDC): Dho (Tarap Valley), Saldang (Nankhong Valley, the most populous), Tinje (Bentsang Valley), and Chharka (Tsharka Valley).
 There are also smaller VDCs at Bhijer, Mukot and Phoksundo.

-Agriculture is possible at heights of 3800 to 4180 m (villages of Shimen Panzang Valley and Chharka, respectively) but often requires irrigation.
+Agriculture is possible at heights of 3800 to 4180 m (villages of Shimen Bentsang Valley and Chharka, respectively) but often requires irrigation.
 Apart from barley, crops include buckwheat, millet, mustard, wheat, potatoes, radishes, and spinach.
 Similar to transhumance in the Alps, the population migrates between villages and high-lying (4000 to 5000 m) summer pastures, in a lifestyle referred to as samadrok (roughly "farming nomads").

 Dolpo makes up the greatest part of the area of the Dolpa District, but the district's population is concentrated in the lower southern parts, where also most of the VDCs are located.

 Trade

 Local products are not sufficient to guarantee survival.
-The Dolpo traditionally trade salt from Tibet to the lower parts of Nepal, where they maintain netsang (literally "nesting place") relationships, first described by Kenneth M. Bauer.
+The Dolpo traditionally trade salt from Tibet to the lower parts of Nepal, where they maintain netsang (literally "nesting place") relationships, first described by Kenneth M. Bauer in 2002.
 According to Bauer, each family in Dolpo has netsang partners in most villages of Dolpo District, a network that facilitates travel as well as trade.
 In return for salt, the netsang provide grain and shelter.
-The netsang partners trade with each other on preferential terms, based on fictitious family relations that may last for several generations.
+The netsang partners trade with each other on preferential terms, based on family relations that may last for several generations.
 Recent changes such as the easy availability of salt from other regions and the closed border with Tibet have put the netsang system under pressure.